SPORT AT OTUMOETAI PRIMARY

 COST:

-Referees are provided in the team fees.
+Referees are included in the team registration fees, for year 3&4/5&6.

-Game Times
+Game Times:

-Year 1 & 2 - Monday between 4.00 - 5.00 p.m at the Trustpower Arena and/or QEYC.
+Monday between 4.00 - 5.00 p.m at the Mercury Baypark arena and the QEYC.
 There are 4 players on the court with a maximum of 6 players in the team.

 Hockey

-Small Mini Sticks: Years 3 & 4, Saturday at Blake Park anytime between 8:30 – 10.10 am
+Small Mini Sticks: Years 3 & 4, Saturday at Blake Park anytime between 8:30 – 10.10 am.

-Small Kiwi Sticks: Years 5 & 6, Saturday at Blake Park, Otumoetai Intermediate, Otumoetai College, or Bethlehem College anytime between 10.10 am and 1.30 p.m
+Small Kiwi Sticks: Years 5 & 6, Saturday at Blake Park, Otumoetai Intermediate, Otumoetai College, or Bethlehem College anytime between 10.10 am and 1.30 p.m.
+Play starts 4th May 2024 - 31st August 2024.

 Equipment: All children must have a mouth guard, shin pads, suitable footwear, and a hockey stick.